 - J.D.
 Pace University School of Law

-Retired from New York State Police after 22 year career, 17½ years as an Investigator in the Bureau of Criminal Investigation (BCI).
-Assignments were with the Special Investigations Unit (SIU), Troop K BCI and Violent Crimes Investigative Team (Major Crimes Unit).
-Prior to the NYSP served as a Correction Officer in the NYC Department of Correction and a Court Officer in the NYC Courts for 2½ years.
+Professor Dwyer retired from the New York State Police after a 22 year career, 17½ years of which were as an Investigator in the Bureau of Criminal Investigation (BCI).
+His assignments were with the Special Investigations Unit (SIU), Troop K BCI and Violent Crimes Investigative Team (Major Crimes Unit).
+Prior to the NYSP he served as a Correction Officer in the NYC Department of Correction and a Court Officer in the NYC Courts for 2½ years.

-Law practice has included several general practice areas over the years, including real estate, criminal, commercial litigation, estate planning and administration, and public sector labor law.
-Representation of clients has included litigation before the National Labor Relations Board, NYC Office of Administrative Trials & Hearings, NYC Office of Collective Bargaining, NYS Public Employees Relations Board, trial matters in state and federal court, and client appeals to the New York State Appellate Term, 9th Judicial District and the New York State Appellate Division, 2nd and 3rd Departments.
+His law practice has included several general practice areas over the years, including real estate, criminal, commercial litigation, estate planning and administration, and public sector labor law.
+Professor Dwyer’s representation of clients has included litigation before the National Labor Relations Board, NYC Office of Administrative Trials & Hearings, NYC Office of Collective Bargaining, NYS Public Employees Relations Board, NYS Division of Human Rights, trial matters in state and federal court, and client appeals to the New York State Appellate Term, 9th Judicial District and the New York State Appellate Division, 2nd and 3rd Departments.

-Over the years Assoc.
-Prof. Dwyer has been involved in police litigation and disciplinary cases either as an attorney or as a consultant.
-As a lecturer Assoc.
-Prof. Dwyer has been requested to give presentations to trade associations such as the American Society for Industrial Security, Westchester County and Hudson Valley Chapters, regional law enforcement training centers such as the Center for Public Safety at Northwestern University, the Southern Police Institute at the University of Louisville, and the Institute for Law Enforcement Administration in Plano, Texas, security company training groups and local organizations.
-Assoc.
-Prof. Dwyer has been certified and testified as a police expert in the New York courts.
-Since 2008 Assoc.
-Prof. Dwyer has been the Police Liability & Litigation columnist for PoliceOne.com.
-In addition to his PoliceOne.com articles Assoc.
-Prof. Dwyer has authored several peer-reviewed academic articles and is the author of the textbook Legal Issues in Homeland Security: U.S. Supreme Court Cases, Commentary & Questions.
+Over the years Professor Dwyer has been involved in police litigation and disciplinary cases either as an attorney or as a consultant.
+As a lecturer Professor Dwyer has been requested to give presentations to trade associations such as the American Society for Industrial Security, Westchester County and Hudson Valley Chapters, regional law enforcement training centers such as the Center for Public Safety at Northwestern University, the Southern Police Institute at the University of Louisville, and the Institute for Law Enforcement Administration in Plano, Texas, security company training groups and local organizations.
+Professor Dwyer has been certified and testified as a police expert in the New York courts.
+Since 2008 Professor Dwyer has been the Police Liability & Litigation columnist for PoliceOne.com.
+In addition to his PoliceOne.com articles Professor Dwyer has authored several peer-reviewed academic articles and is the author of the textbook Legal Issues in Homeland Security: U.S. Supreme Court Cases, Commentary & Questions.
+Professor Dwyer’s publications have been cited in criminal justice textbooks, academic articles and case briefs before the U.S. Supreme Court.
 Additionally, he has been consulted by prosecutors, news outlets, law enforcement agencies, and litigation teams as an expert in police procedures, gangs and organized crime.
-The areas of public and private sector law enforcement liability and misconduct, law enforcement disciplinary process, use of force issues, and critical incident policy are of specialized interest and research focus.
+The areas of public and private sector law enforcement liability and misconduct, law enforcement disciplinary process, use of force issues, Fourth Amendment and privacy issues, and critical incident policy are of special interest and research focus.